ModulrCloud/modulr-agent/README.md

 Usage: modulr_agent [OPTIONS] <COMMAND>

 Commands:
   initial-setup  First-time setup.
-Discovers ROS installation and topics, and initialises token exchange mechanism with Modulr services start          Starts the main agent running config-path    Prints out the default config path for this application help           Print this message or the help of the given subcommand(s)
+Discovers ROS installation and topics, and initializes token exchange mechanism with Modulr services start          Starts the main agent running config-path    Prints out the default config path for this application help           Print this message or the help of the given subcommand(s)